BA, Wittenberg University; MA, University of Illinois Urbana Champaign; Ph.D., Case Western Reserve University

 Dr. Juilee Decker (she/her) is a faculty member in the Department of History and Director of the Museum Studies program in the College of Liberal Arts.

-Trained as an art historian, Dr. Decker's research and scholarship are at the intersection of museum studies, public history, and public art.
+Trained as an art historian, Dr. Decker's research and scholarship are at the intersection of museum studies, public history, and technology.

-Dr. Decker has served on the Board of the National Susan B. Anthony Museum and House and is a juror for the Education Committee of the American Alliance of Museums.
-She earned her Ph.D. in 2003 from the joint program in Art History and Museum Studies at Case Western Reserve University and the Cleveland Museum of Art.
+Dr. Decker earned her Ph.D. in 2003 from the joint program in Art History and Museum Studies at Case Western Reserve University and the Cleveland Museum of Art.
 Prior to joining the faculty of RIT in 2014, Dr. Decker taught at Georgetown College.

 In the News